AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 ## The story so far

-After [configuring Experience Manager Assets Essentials](adminster-aem-assets-essentials.md) in the first article of this tutorial, you can build on to integrate the Creative Cloud applications with Assets Essentials.
+After [configuring Experience Manager Assets Essentials](adminster-aem-assets-essentials.md) in this tutorial, you can build on to integrate the Creative Cloud applications with Assets Essentials.

 ## Objective

 * **Audience**: Creative Cloud administrators

-* **Objective**: Integrate Assets Essentials with Creative Cloud applications so that you can use Adobe Asset link in-app panel to connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop apps.
+* **Objective**: Integrate Assets Essentials with Creative Cloud applications so that you can use Adobe Asset link in-app panel to connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop applications.

 ## Overview